Skip to main content

 Minting Fee#

-The platform will deduct 1.5625% of the minted youves tracker tokens as minting fee, which will be part of the platform revenues.
-The owner of the vault is now a minter and the related target amount of collateral is locked in a smart contract on youves.
+The platform deducts a one-time minting fee from the loan at the time of minting, which will be part of the platform revenues.
+Engines which are marked with “0%”, will not deduct this minting fee.
+The owner of the vault is now a minter and the corresponding amount of collateral is locked in a smart contract on youves.

 Tracking#

-Upon minting, the vault tracks the oustanding youves tracker tokens.
-It is the minter's responsibility to keep the collateralization ratio above the emergency collateral ratio (e.g. 200% for uUSD), otherwise the vault becomes available for a step in.
+After a new vault is successfully created, the vault tracks the outstanding tracker tokens.
+It is the minter's responsibility to keep the collateralization ratio at (applicable to v3 engines) or above the emergency collateral ratio, otherwise, the vault becomes available for a step in (partial liquidation).

 Interest Rates#